VazkiiMods/Botania/doc/omake.md

 * Physical symbols: <colors, items, etc.>
 * Likes:
 * Dislikes:
-* Image (?)

 Profile: <Personality/Occupation/Hobbies>

 ## Pure Daisy
-* Name: Pure Daisy
 * Gender: Gender is irrelevant for flowers (they/them)
 * Physical symbols: white, angel
 * Likes: Things being orderly, precision, perfectionism
 * Dislikes: Unexpected changes of plan, others not putting forth their full effort

 Pure Daisy is the flower your parents always compared you to.
 They were the perfect-attendance flower, the spelling-bee champion flower, the all-A's flower.

 Doted on by everyone, Pure Daisy embraces both the expectations and the praise heaped onto themself and works hard.
 They work as an executive at a highly prestigious finance company, and in their free time enjoy playing skill games that require absolute perfection in execution, such as *Touhou* or *osu!*.

 As a result of their perfectionism, Pure Daisy can easily get upset when things don't go according to plan.

 ## Manastar
 Idea: data scientist